-A sum of Rs.780,608,549 was receivable from 12 plantation companies as at 01 January 2020 and more money of the said amount should have been received from the Kurunegala Plantations PLC.
-The value net assets of Kurunegala Plantations PLC had decreased due to acquisition of lands for public purposes from lands that remained under purview.
+from the Kurunegala Plantations PLC.
+The value assets ofof net Kurunegala Plantations PLC had decreased due to acquisition of lands for public purposes from lands that remained under purview.
 As such, the said Company has requested to revise the annual lease rental.
-However. the General Treasury has not granted approval therefor and revised lease rental is paid by the said Company based on the value of net assets existed at present.
+However, General the Treasury has not granted approval therefor and revised lease rental is paid by the said Company based on the value of net assets existed at present.
 The Kurunegala Plantations PLC has been notified in writing by the Letter

-No.PE/PL/KPL/GEN/2017 of 02 August 2018 of the Director General of the Department Public Enterprises with a copy to us to pay lease rentals unpaid so far, without defaulting.
-Moreover, a request has been made by us from the Ministry Finance to of hold a discussion with the

-Kurunegala Plantations PLC thereon presided by the General Treasury and it is proposed to reach a decision thereon.
+No.PE/PL/KPL/GEN/2017 of 02 August 2018 of the Director General of the Department of Public Enterprises with a copy to us to pay lease rentals unpaid so far, without defaulting.
+Moreover, a request has been made by us from the Ministry of Finance to hold a discussion with the Kurunegala Plantations PLC thereon presided by General Treasury and it is proposed to reach a decision thereon.

-Moreover, 08 out of plantation companies had paid lease rentals of Rs.122,812,218 as at 31 December 2019 while any money whatsoever has not been paid by Kotagala, Kurunegala, Maskeliya, and Chilaw Plantations Companies.
+Moreover, 08 out of 11 had plantation companies paid lease rentals of Rs.122,812,218 as at 31 December 2019 while any money whatsoever has not been paid by Kotagala, Kurunegala, Maskeliya, and Chilaw Plantations Companies.